Since the human brain processes visuals much faster than text, using concept webs is an important learning strategy for students.

 Concept webs are visual diagrams that connect abstract ideas.
 Students use these to connect prior knowledge and experiences to new information.

-When to Use Concept Webs
+When should I Use Concept Webs?

 A concept web may be used for many purposes.
 Lessons that introduce a subject of study to even studying for an exam work well.
 Any time learners need to define thoughts, concept webs may be used.